Tosks: Culture and social organization

 The Tosks maintained substantial contacts with outside world and were more influenced by it.
 Some authors believe Tosks are more progressive and open than Ghegs.
 Tosks intermarried with non-Albanians more than Ghegs.
 Nineteenth century Albanian views of the Tosks as expressed by Sami Frashëri was that unity existed with the Ghegs along with few differences of dialect and pronunciation, while in warfare Tosks were better at perseverance and resistance than Ghegs who were skilled in attack.

-Tosks abandoned the tribal social organization by the end of 14th century and Ottoman conquest of the territory they lived.
-During the Ottoman period society in Toskëria was composed of a few rich wealthy Muslim Albanian landowning families that rose through the course of centuries within the imperial system owning large parts of the countryside and big estates.
+Tosks abandoned the tribal social organization by the end of the 14th century and the Ottoman conquest of their territory.
+During the Ottoman period, society in Toskëria was composed of a few rich wealthy Muslim Albanian landowning families that rose through the course of centuries within the imperial system owning large parts of the countryside and big estates.
 Tosk Albanians supplied the Ottoman empire with elites who served in high positions within the bureaucracy and military.
 The landowning notables were referred to as beys and formed the foundation of Ottoman control within southern Albania.
 Prominent families included the Vrioni and Vlora based in the fertile Myzeqe plain within the Sanjak of Berat who sold their agricultural produce to Italy and apart from their economic power also exercised powerful influence upon the local Ottoman administration.
 The wealthy landowning class derived their income from lumbering, mining, farming and other smaller industries and were similar to the nobility of Europe, though on a smaller scale.

 Ruling as feudal lords over the peasantry, the landowning class would at times settle legal issues without resorting to usual government channels and the beys viewed themselves as patriarchs that defended and counseled their peasants.
 Members from the landowning class would represent a peasant to Ottoman authorities while settling small disputes among the peasants in their own way.
 In some statistics the landowner received 50-60 percent of earnings by the peasantry of whom also had to pay tax to Ottoman authorities.
 Peasants often had little to live on and households were poor, with up to seven families at a time residing in a two or three room dwelling.
 Ottomans outside the area viewed Tosk society as split between the classes of zalim (oppressor) and mazlum (oppressed).
 During the Hamidian period, Tosk towns underwent slow growth of the Albanian middle class that was composed of government officials, lawyers, physicians, teachers, merchants and artisans.
 Some middle class Albanians over time joined the beys to generate an intellectual class that worked toward a cultural and linguistic Albanian awakening.
 At the end of 19th and beginning of 20th century many Albanians migrated to United States and almost all of them were Tosks.
 There was also substantial migration of Tosks to Greece, particularly its northern part.